Second Born electrons, born again seamen: Charge transfer collisions and Born approximations

 \section{Charge transfer collisions and Born approximations}

 When an ion is incident on an atom and captures one of its bound electrons, that is referred to as charge transfer.
 At the simplest, a proton so capturing the electron in a hydrogen atom is depicted as p + H $\rightarrow$ H + p and represents the process when identical nuclei are involved.
-Capture may be more general, involving different nuclei, accompanied by a change in the bound state or not, with or without accompanying radiation, and into the forward or backward direction.
+Capture may be more general, may involve different nuclei, may be accompanied by a change in the bound state or not, may be with or without accompanying radiation, and into either forward or backward direction.
 All of these are of interest with applications in aeronomy, astronomy, and plasma physics.
 There is a large literature on this topic, and an extensive review article \cite{ref4} dealing with various interesting aspects (among them also a pun attributed in \cite{ref4} to Paul Berman who referred to the second Born as ``Born again" approximation) but our concern here is with one, namely the capture in the forward direction at high initial velocity $v$ (while still remaining non-relativistic) of the projectile.
-The first quantum-mechanical treatment of this forward capture, done in the first Born approximation, was by Brinkman and Kramers \cite{ref5} in 1930 and predicted the cross section to drop off as $v^{-12}$.
-This was in conflict with an early treatment in 1927 through classical mechanics by Thomas \cite{ref6} that had the cross section decrease as $v^{-11}$.
-Apparently, Bohr and others found this disagreement astonishing, especially given that the cross section for Rutherford scattering of charged particles by one another coincided in quantum and classical treatments, and perturbation theory should be expected to apply.
-Subtle interference phenomena were suspected and it was not until 1955 that the resolution came from Drisko \cite{ref7} who reasoned that the double scattering involved in the Thomas picture needed as counterpart the second Born term in the perturbation series.
-Upon evaluation, that second Born term indeed declined as in the classical Thomas result and thus, with its weaker fall-off in $v$ should prevail at high velocity.